 YES!
 Following these steps will significantly reduce the final size of your production files.
 I will illustrate using examples from a 40-foot trailer wrap project.

-Start by making sure your image resolution is no more than you need it to be.
+Start by making sure your image Image resolution measures the number of pixels in an image as it is displayed or printed.
+Pixels Per...
+More is no more than you need it to be.
 See article Large Format File Resolution.

 Gather your high resolution collateral and total up the file sizes.
 This project began with 1.13 GB of image files.